MahanaElbana/python_back_end/django_rest_frame_work_auth_model/README.md

 # Raises Django's ImproperlyConfigured exception if SECRET_KEY not in os.environ
 SECRET_KEY = env('SECRET_KEY')
 ```
- - base directory
+ - base directory in django project/settings.py
 ```python
 BASE_DIR = './python_back_end/django_rest_frame_work_auth_model/'
 ```
  - As a result, the (.env) file should be located in the django_rest_framework_auth_model directory.
- - your (.env) file
+ - your (.env) file , Do not leave a space between the equals sign and value.

 ```
 SECRET_KEY=your_secret_key